“A lot of movies are about life, mine are like a slice of cake.”

 - To ban a film is to censor it: “Brokeback Mountain” is banned in China.

 Of course, there is much more vocabulary which learners should know to talk about various cinema-related subjects.
-That’s why we are going to post another article about how to describe films.
-Subscribe to our blog not to miss it.
+That’s why you may want to check out “Film Review Vocabulary” to expand your vocabulary even more.
+Don’t forget to subscribe to our blog not to miss similar articles.
 Thank you for reading!